brydonm/shopify-preview-axe-a11y/README.md

 - https://your-site.shopifypreview.com
 - https://your-site.com/?preview_theme_id=123456789

-The action will automatically find and test the first matching URL that contains `?preview_theme_id` or whatever value you set via `preview_url_contains`.
+The action will automatically find and test the first matching URL that contains `?preview_theme_id` or `shopifypreview.com`.

 ## 🛡️ Security